risherlock/FloatSat/README.md

 Go to the ```Extensions``` on the vertical bar at the left hand side of the VSCode and search for ```Cortex-Debug``` by [marus25](https://github.com/Marus).
 Flash the software and press ```F5``` to start debugging.

 Please watch this [video](https://youtu.be/FC7BE-yrDFg) for the demonstration of debugging.

+**Note:** If you have changed the directory of your project, please make sure to run ```make rodos``` to recompile RODOS before debugging.
+The debug symbols generated during compilation often include absolute or relative paths to the source files.
+If the paths do not match where the files are located at runtime, the debugger may fail to find the corresponding source code, which can prevent you from setting breakpoints or viewing variable values.

 ### Python middleware for ground station